CenterForTheBuiltEnvironment/clima/docs/contributing/contributing.md

 > A paragraph describing what changed and its impact."
 ```

+## Hint
+This project requires Python 3.11.
+Do not use Python 3.12 or newer, as it may cause dependency incompatibilities, build failure or runtime errors

 ## Thanks

 Thank you again for being interested in this project!
 You are awesome!